CardosoMvs/NASAPOWER-Climate-Data-Download/README.md

 This repository contains a script to download climate data from the **NASA POWER** (Prediction of Worldwide Energy Resources) API for a specified region and time range.
 The data includes variables such as minimum and maximum air temperature (T2M_MIN, T2M_MAX), precipitation, and other climate-related information on a monthly basis.
 The goal is to provide an easy way to access these data for climate analysis and environmental studies.

+This script is adapted from the original work by [zenklinov/nasapower](https://github.com/zenklinov/nasapower).

 ## Features

 - **Climate Data Download**: Downloads monthly climate data for selected variables from the NASA POWER API for a defined region.